-With the Opening Ceremony of the 2018 Winter Olympics in PyeongChang, South Korea today, I thought it’d be a perfect time to finally share our experience visiting nearby Seoul with a quick trip report and 50+ photos from our travels.
-Although it’s been a couple of years now, we think a lot of viewers are going to fall in love with South Korea during the PyeongChang Olympics…so why not add a bit more fuel to the fire?
+With the Winter Olympics in PyeongChang sparking new interest in South Korea, I thought it’d be a perfect time to finally share our experience visiting nearby Seoul with a quick trip report and 50+ photos from our travels.
+A lot of new travelers are going to fall in love with South Korea from afar…so why not add a bit more fuel to the fire?

-As will undoubtedly be underscored countless times during the PyeongChang Winter Olympics, Seoul is connected to PyeongChang via the new KTX high-speed rail (built in anticipation of these Olympics), and it now takes a little under an hour to commute between the two.
-While we did not visit PyeongChang, we’re eager to return and do a split stay, experiencing both the modern metropolis of Seoul and the winter resort escape of PyeongChang.
+Seoul is connected to PyeongChang via the new KTX high-speed rail (built in anticipation of these Olympics), and it now takes a little under an hour to commute between the two.
+While we did not visit PyeongChang, we’re eager to return and do a split stay, experiencing both the modern metropolis of Seoul and the winter resort escape.

 But we’re getting ahead of ourselves.
 Obviously, since we want to take a return trip to Seoul, we enjoyed our experience there.
 I won’t bury the lede: we absolutely loved Seoul.
 The city certainly had its quirks (and can be superficial) that we didn’t like, but overall, it was a wonderful place.
 Definitely one of our favorite cities in Asia.
 Now, here’s a little as to why that is…